 After news broke on the 24th of February that Chinese photographer Ren Hang died at the age of 29 and reportedly jumped out of the 28th floor of a building, the art and fashion scene around the world seemed to be devastated.
 And with the confirmation made on Hang’s website yesterday that the artist indeed committed suicide, the question arises as to why the provocative photographer, who was seemingly at a high point of his career, felt the need to end his life.

 With two solo exhibitions currently on display, one at Foam Photography Museum in Amsterdam, the other at Fotografiska in Stockholm, and contributions to various fashion publications as well as Frank Ocean’s “Boy Don’t Cry” zine, Hang and his nude and artistic images managed to achieve acclaim by both the art world and mainstream media.
 Still, the photographer seemed to be on a constant search for something.
-In his homecountry, China, that probably was the freedom to express oneself freely without governmental restrictions, though the artist more than once said his work never was intentionally political.
+In his homecountry, China, that something probably was the possibility to express oneself freely without governmental restrictions, though the artist more than once said his work never was intentionally political.
 In his private life that search seemed to be a bit more ambiguous.
 One of Ren Hang’s poems, which The New York Times quoted in an article on his death, reads:

 “Life is really one